laurenbodnar/laurenbodnar.com/source/_posts/26-Books-in-2019.md

 ### **Future 2019 Reads:**

 A BIOGRAPHY
-A BOOK WITH AT LEAST 400 PAGES
 A BOOK ABOUT CHRISTIAN LIVING
 A BOOK BY OR ABOUT A MISSIONARY
 A BOOK OF YOUR CHOICE
 A BOOK FROM A “BEST OF 2018” LIST
 A COMMENTARY ON A BOOK OF THE BIBLE
 A BOOK WRITTEN BY A PURITAN
-A BOOK BY OR ABOUT A MISSIONARY
-A BOOK RECOMMENDED BY A FAMILY MEMBER
 A BOOK PUBLISHED IN 2019
 A BOOK ON THE CURRENT NY TIMES LIST OF BESTSELLERS
 A BOOK ABOUT CHURCH HISTORY